eduvpn/documentation/README.md

 directory in their respective repository.

 # Installation
-You can regenerate the RPMs yourself from source using the files in the `rpm` directory of this project.
+You can regenerate the eduVPN RPMs (or any of its dependencies) yourself from source using the files in the `rpm` directory of this project.
 On a development machine you can do the following:

     $ sudo yum install rpmdevtools createrepo
     $ rpmdev-setuptree